SimScaleGmbH/SimScale-Grasshopper-Plugin/README.md

 2. Unzip the `.gha` and `.dll` files.
 3. Copy the files to Grasshopper’s components folder:
    `…/AppData/Roaming/Grasshopper/Libraries`
+   Note: This is a hidden folder, so you may need to make it visible, on win10 view>Show/Hide>Hidden items=True
 4. Restart Rhino and Grasshopper.

 # Examples